J. P. Cross: Deputy Recruiting Officer

-Between 1976-1982 Cross was responsible for recruiting one quarter of the strength of the Brigade of Gurkhas (50% of the western content) and moving the camp from Paklihawa, 200 yards from the Nepal/India border, to the centre of Western Nepal at Pokhara.
+Between 1976 and 1982 Cross was responsible for recruiting one quarter of the strength of the Brigade of Gurkhas (50% of the western content) and moving the camp from Paklihawa, 200 yards from the Nepal/India border, to the centre of Western Nepal at Pokhara.

 Reaching 55 years of age, in 1980 Cross should have retired but was, most unusually, given a 2-year extension.
 HRH The Prince of Wales visited the recruiting depot in December 1980 and asked Cross what he intended to do after retirement and, on saying he had no idea, HRH said that he would have to find him a job.
 Cross was offered both CO Gurkha Contingent (Polis Republic Singapura) and Head of Intelligence, Brunei: but declined both.

 Later career

-In 1982, after an adult lifetime in the Gurkhas Cross went on pension.
-Between 1982-1986 he attempted his first research project, Nepal's Contribution to The British Army.
-It was assessed by two Nepalese of a political persuasion that disliked the idea of British Gurkhas and their verdict was that my work was 'without value'.
+In 1982, after an adult lifetime in the Gurkhas, Cross went on pension.
+Between 1982 and 1986 he attempted his first research project, Nepal's Contribution to The British Army.
+It was assessed by two Nepalese of a political persuasion that disliked the idea of British Gurkhas and their verdict was that his work was 'without value'.
 This shattered any hopes of being considered a suitable subject for 'academic' recognition.

-Cross was made the official adviser to the International Affairs Section of where I worked (the Research Centre for Nepal and Asian Studies) on the cold war between USSR and PRC in Asia.
-He has since been a university researcher in Kathmandu (history - British Army Gurkhas and linguistic - comparison of Nepali of today with that of 60+ years ago, for 43 months and 5days; Cross is the only foreigner ever to be asked for by name and permission given by the King of Nepal.
+Cross was made the official adviser to the International Affairs Section of where he worked (the Research Centre for Nepal and Asian Studies) on the cold war between USSR and PRC in Asia.
+He has since been a university researcher in Kathmandu (history - British Army Gurkhas and linguistic - comparison of Nepali of today with that of 60+ years ago, for 43 months and 5 days; Cross is the only foreigner ever to be asked for by name and permission given to reside in the country by the King of Nepal.

 He is an official historian for the Royal Nepal Army, a title that he was given in 1987, after being asked by the Chief of the Army Staff, Royal Nepal Army, to be the Director of the Military Boys Campus near Kathmandu.